Full Sail’s Entertainment Business Master’s Program Outfits Grads with Leadership Skills and A Personal Brand

 There’s no business like show business (or so the saying goes).
 And for those looking to obtain a graduate degree in business, Full Sail’s Entertainment Business master’s program offers an in-depth focus on skills related to the entertainment industry.

-“We’re very similar to a traditional degree program in that we touch on traditional business topics,” explains program director Heather Torres.
+“We’re very similar to a traditional degree program in that we touch on traditional business topics,” explains Director of Graduate Studies Heather Torres.
 “But we are different in that we’re 100 percent focused on arts, entertainment, and media.
 So while you’ll still find courses in leadership and marketing, you’ll also take classes that dive deeper into the entertainment realm, like Negotiation and Deal-Making, or Entertainment Media Publishing and Distribution.”

 "One thing all of our students have in common is that they’re looking for growth in their professional lives.
 We’re teaching them how to think and look at the bigger picture when it comes to entertainment business, but also how to look at the fine details that make up an organization.
 We’re helping them to find their fit within the entertainment industry.”